aoloe/scribus-manual-colors/NOTES.md

   Ohne Preflight sollte eigentlich kein PDF in eine Druckerei geben. (antonio\_mo @ scribus-user.de/forum)
 - [My Open Source Photography Workflow](http://www.rileybrandt.com/2015/10/15/foss-photo-flow-2015/)

+## Scribus has so few colors

+With Scribus you're supposed to create your own colors that match your creativity / visual identity. (edit > colors)

+The few pre-defined colors are helpful for the first steps and tests, but then you should really load work with your colors or your swatches!

 ## Applying colors